mccombspj/kurumastories/content/nissan/Skyline/MF-BS-Nissan-Skyline-2000GT-1970.md

 For climbing ability, we used the same 1,150m section of the Hakone Turnpike that we used last time.
 It’s an up-and-down course with a maximum uphill grade of 10%.
 The time required was 43.6 seconds.

 In addition to this hill-climbing test, we also conducted a comparative test.
 Climbing the same section, the 1800 Sporty Deluxe was able to maintain 65km/h in third gear, but the 2000GT managed to reach 80km/h.
 In top gear, the 1800 could only just manage the climb at around 50km/h, while the 2000GT climbed comfortably at 60km/h.
 This was measured on the steepest section where the indicated gradient was 10%, and our method was to observe the drop in speed as we gradually pressed the cars' accelerators to the floor.
-It may be somewhat unfair to the 1800 to directly compare it to the 2000GT like this, but it does show how big the difference is between the two.
+It may be somewhat unfair to the 1800 to directly compare it to the 2000GT like this, but it does show how big the difference is for reference.

 Turning next to handling stability, the first point we considered was straight-line stability with one's hands off the steering wheel.
 When we twitched and released the wheel, the convergence took just over one cycle.
 Seen from the accompanying car, the 2000GT appeared to settle quickly and smoothly.
 The apparent movement was small.
 However, the testers inside the car gave it a poor rating.
 The instrument readings show that it settles well, but to the human senses, the way it settles feels drawn-out and leaves a sense of unease.